automenta/Shen.java/README.md

 ### The Shen Test Suite

-Passes all but one.
+Passes all tests.
 It is run at the end of the build:

     ./build   # or ./tests if the jar already exists.

     [... loads of output ...]
     passed ...
-127
+128
-    failed ...1
+    failed ...0
-    pass rate ...99.21875%
+    pass rate ...100.0%

     ok
     0